msmbuilder/msmbuilder/devtools/README.md

 - `git checkout master && git fetch origin && git reset --hard origin/master`
 - `git clean -fdx`
 - Update the version number in `setup.py`, change `ISRELEASED` to `True`.
-- Verify the version number in `devtools/conda-recipe/meta.yaml` is "0.0.0".
 - Add the date of release to `docs/changelog.rst`, add a blurb.
 - Commit and push to master.
 The commit should only include the version number changes and should be given a message like "Release 3.y.z".